 What is the difference between an APT and common ransomware?

-Common ransomware is opportunistic, fast, and indiscriminate: it encrypts files and demands ransom in days.
-An APT is targeted, silent, and prolonged: it remains undetected for months, gathers intelligence, and seeks exfiltration or sabotage.
-APTs sometimes deploy ransomware as a final stage, but the objective is deeper than ransom.
+Common ransomware is opportunistic, fast and indiscriminate: it encrypts files and demands ransom within hours or days.
+An APT is targeted, silent and prolonged: it remains undetected for months, gathers intelligence, and seeks exfiltration or sabotage as its primary objective.
+In recent years many APT groups have added ransomware as a final stage to monetise the operation or create a smokescreen, but the real value for the attacker is usually in the data and the foothold they have already built inside the network.

 How do you detect an active APT in your network?